John Bogle, the founder of Vanguard, famously said, "In investing, you get what you don't pay for."

 Wealthy individuals, Mr. Buffett said, get pulled in by consultants selling them huge promises.
 "Can you imagine an investment consultant telling clients, year after year, to keep adding to an index fund replicating the S. & P. 500?
 That would be career suicide.
 Large fees flow to these hyper-helpers, however, if they recommend small managerial shifts every year or so."(1)

 At One Day In July, we help you avoid the critical error that Warren Buffett describes by using low-cost index funds and charging you below-average fees for our services.
-We are transparent, independent, and fiduciary investment advisors.
+We are transparent, independent, and fiduciary financial advisors.
 Our fees are low but our product is high.

 Yes, something to ponder indeed.

 And, for those of us who are more visual learners, here's another way to think about it:

 This hypothetical illustration doesn't represent any particular investment nor does it account for inflation.
 "What you lose to costs" represents both the amount paid in expenses as well as the "opportunity costs"—the amount you lose because the costs you paid are no longer invested.
 There may be other material differences between investment products that must be considered prior to investing.
 Numbers are rounded.

 Convinced that low fees really do matter?
-Give our financial advisors a call.
+Contact us to set up a free consultation with a financial advisor.
 We'd love to have you join the conversation.